cloudmesh-ansible/example-project-network-analysis/README.md

 5. Use Ansible Playbook download the python script for analysis (script wrote by myself and hosted on my own website);
 6. Use Ansible Playbook run the analysis script.

+Task #2-6 are wrote into Ansible Playbook `site.yml`.

 ### Major Software Packages and Technologies
 1. Ansible: For automated deployment of software packages and running script across multiple VMs;
 2. Hadoop: For hosting dataset;